OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Timestamp dataset

-Each data source group contains a data set called `timestamp`.
+Each data source group contains a dataset called `timestamp`.
 It contains all timestamps at which a measurement was recorded.
 The size of this list of timestamps is the same as the size of the datasets per channel.

 A more detailed description can be found in the chapter [\ref{timestamp} Timestamp Array](#timestamp)!